2020 MLS Roster Composition

 Right of Recall

-If a player is loaned from a MLS Club to a USL affiliate with a Right of Recall incorporated into the agreement, then that player may be recalled by the parent MLS Club at any point during the MLS regular season subject to MLS roster compliance guidelines (e.g., available international slots, roster space).
-There are no restrictions on the amount of time such player may be recalled.
+If a player is loaned from an MLS club to a USL affiliate with a right of recall incorporated into the loan agreement, then that player may be recalled by the MLS club at any point during the MLS Regular Season subject to MLS roster guidelines (e.g., available international roster slots, roster space).
+There are no restrictions on the number of times such a player may be recalled.

 Buyout of Guaranteed Contract

-A club may buy out one player who has a Guaranteed Contract (including a DP's) during the offseason and free up the corresponding budget space.
-Such a buyout is at the MLS club's expense.
+A club may buyout one player (including a Designated Player) who has a Guaranteed Contract during the offseason and free up the corresponding Salary Budget space.
+Such a buyout is at the club's expense.

-A club may not free up room in the salary budget with a buyout of a player's contract during the season.
-In the case a team buys out a player's contract during the season, the buyout amount will be charged against the club's salary budget.
+A club may not free up space in the Salary Budget with a buyout of a player's contract during the season.
+If a club buys out a player's contract during the season, the buyout amount will be charged against the club's Salary Budget.

 Right of First Refusal

 Subject to rules regarding the Re-Entry Draft and Free Agency, if a former MLS player, who the League previously attempted but was unable to re-sign, returns to MLS, his former club will have a Right of First Refusal.